Maryland Ghost Gun Charges

 Laws That Keep Changing

-Maryland ghost gun law has shifted in the past few years.
+Maryland ghost gun law has shifted in the past few years, and the broader firearm rules keep moving too.
 Our attorneys at Frizwoods stay current on it and know how to defend these cases.
+If your charge involves more than an unserialized frame, see our coverage of Maryland's 2026 firearm law update and Glock switch charges.

 Building a Strong Defense